PreMiD/Presences/.github/PULL_REQUEST_TEMPLATE/presence_creation.md

 **Screenshots**
 Please upload screenshots to github showing what the presence looks like in action. *Try to avoid using third-party image hosting websites.*

+> After your pull request has been made, you should have a screenshot and the code about the presence.